fastscape-lem/fastscape/doc/source/models.rst

 Fastscape provides a few landscape evolution model "presets", i.e., :class:`xsimlab.Model` objects that can be used as-is or as a basis for building custom models.
-Those models are built from a large collection of :doc:`processes`.
+Those presets are built from a large collection of :doc:`processes`.

 For help on how to run and further customize those models, see the